rsdoiel/antenna/archives/2025/going_electric_2025.02.md

 ---

-## Contrary to popular belief, EV sales grew more in 2024 than 2023 – report
+## Contrary to popular belief, EV sales grew more in 2024 than 2023

 date: 2025-01-14, from: Electrek Feed